Dokha: United Arab Emirates

 The UAE passed "Federal Law No. 15 regarding Tobacco Control" in December 2009, making the legal age to purchase tobacco (including dokha) 18 years old.
 The law also made smoking in cars (with children under 12 present), houses of worship, educational campuses and health/fitness centers, illegal.
 This law was expanded in 2012 by adopting GSO standards that require tobacco packaging warning messages.

 In October 2015, the Dubai Municipality issued warnings to 40 dokha shops to obtain certificates of conformity from the UAE Authority for Standardization and Metrology.
 The shops were required to discontinue the practices of allowing customers to sample dokha in the shop and cleaning their midwakh pipes for them in order to obtain these certificates.
 Despite these efforts, there were still concerns from local leaders and health officials over shopkeepers illegally selling dokha and midwakh pipes to underage customers, and teenage use of tobacco continued to rise.

 An excise tax was introduced on October 1, 2017, on tobacco products in an effort to discourage their consumption.
 There was confusion among dokha users and retailers as to whether all dokha products, or only specific dokha brands, were subject to the excise tax.
 A poll the following year showed that one in four smokers said that the new tax changed their habit.

 In May 2018, new regulations were approved by the UAE's National Tobacco Control Programme by the Ministry of Health and Prevention.
 Intended to be in place by the end of the year, the regulations set purchase restrictions specifically on dokha products.
 They also ban the practice of bottling and refilling larger quantities at home or in shops, which has been the local custom, and require dokha product packaging to include pictorial warnings (the same way other types of tobacco products were required to have per the 2012 law).

+A 2023 narrative review of alternative tobacco products in Gulf Cooperation Council countries described midwakh as a locally popular product for which evidence on chemical composition and health effects remains limited compared with conventional cigarettes.
+The review highlighted ongoing research gaps on midwakh and noted that more comprehensive regulation of alternative tobacco products, including midwakh, is needed across Gulf states.